herobd/handwriting_line_generation/README.md

   ├── datasets/ - default datasets folder
   │   ├── hw_dataset.py - basic dataset made to handle IAM data at the line level │   ├── author_hw_dataset.py - This sorts instances by author and has a 'a_batch_size', which is how many by each author should be in the batch (batch_size is number of authors)
-  │   ├── author_word_dataset.py - Same as above only at word level instead of line level │   ├── (the "mixed_author" datasets have different splits which mix authors over the splits) │   ├── author_rimes_dataset.py - Same as author_hw_dataset.py, but for RIMES words │   ├── author_rimeslines_dataset.py - Same as author_hw_dataset.py, but for RIMES lines
+  │   ├── author_rimeslines_dataset.py - Same as author_hw_dataset.py, but for RIMES lines
-  │   ├── synth_hw_dataset.py - For training a HWR model using the generated images
-  │   ├── create_synth_text_dataset.py - Generate images for synth_hw_dataset.py (although it can generate them on the fly)
   │   └── test*.py - This are scripts to run through a dataset and simply display what's being returned.
 For debugging purposes.
   │
   ├── logger/ - for training process logging